Nicollette Sheridan: Early works and Knots Landing

 Sheridan began her career as a fashion model, appearing in the pages of Vogue and on the cover of Cosmopolitan, shot by Francesco Scavullo.
 Whilst still a teenager, she famously starred in a Martini TV commercial, delivering the beverage through the streets of LA on roller skates.
 In 1984, she made her acting debut in the short-lived ABC primetime soap opera Paper Dolls.
 The series was cancelled after half a season, and the following year, Sheridan starred in the romantic comedy film The Sure Thing.
-Later that year, she was cast in the pilot for another ABC prime time soap, Dark Mansions, intended to be a cross between Dynasty and Dark Shadows.
+Later that year, she was cast in the pilot for another ABC primetime soap, Dark Mansions, intended to be a cross between Dynasty and Dark Shadows.
 The project did not go to series, but the pilot episode was aired as a television movie in 1986.

 In 1986, Sheridan joined the cast of the CBS primetime soap opera Knots Landing as vixen Paige Matheson.
 She started in a recurring role, but had become a series regular by the 1988–89 season.
 Sheridan remained with the series for seven seasons until its end in 1993.
 For her performance in the role, she won the 1990 Soap Opera Digest award for Outstanding Lead Actress: Prime Time, and the 1991 Soap Opera Digest award for Outstanding Heroine: Prime Time.
 The same year, she was named one of Peoples "50 Most Beautiful People".

 In the 1990s, Sheridan starred in a number of television movies.
 In 1990, she starred in Deceptions and played Lucky Santangelo in the television adaptation of Jackie Collins' Lucky Chances.
 The following years, she had star-billed roles in Somebody's Daughter (1992), Time to Heal (1994), Shadows of Desire (1994), Virus (1995), Silver Strand (1995), The People Next Door (1996), Murder in My Mind (1997), Dead Husbands (1998), The Spiral Staircase (2000), Haven't We Met Before?
 (2002), Deadly Betrayal (2003), and Deadly Visions (2004).
 Despite her television lead roles, her film career was limited.
-In 1992, she co-starred opposite Carol Burnett and Michael Caine in the comedy Noises Off, and later had only two studio movies: Spy Hard (1996) opposite Leslie Nielsen, and Beverly Hills Ninja (1997) starring Chris Farley.
+In 1992, she co-starred opposite Carol Burnett and Michael Caine in the comedy Noises Off and later had only two studio movies: Spy Hard (1996) opposite Leslie Nielsen and Beverly Hills Ninja (1997) starring Chris Farley.
 Additionally, Sheridan auditioned for two leading sitcom roles, Rachel Green on Friends and Grace Adler on Will & Grace, though the respective roles ultimately went to Jennifer Aniston and Debra Messing.
 However, Sheridan did make a guest appearance opposite Messing in 2003.